 Diane Wilson (Dakota)

-is a writer and educator, who has published four award-winning books as well as essays in numerous publications.
-Her first picture book, Where We Come From, co-written with John Coy, Sun Yung Shin, and Shannon Gibney, was released in October, 2022.
+is a writer and educator, who has published five award-winning books as well as essays in numerous publications.

 Wilson is the former Executive Director for Dream of Wild Health, an Indigenous non-profit farm, and the Native American Food Sovereignty Alliance, a national coalition of tribes and organizations working to create sovereign food systems for Native people.